qhwa/blog/posts/2021/08-11-landing-on-elixir-processing-immutable-data.md

 ![updating a list](/post-images/updating-a-list.png)

-This is expensive when the list is big because we may reconstructure n heads again to generate the new list.
+This is expensive when the list is big because we may restructure n heads again to generate the new list.
 </details>

 <details>